U.S. sanctions North Korea bank as it targets weapons program

-The U.S. Treasury said Daedong Credit Bank has been providing financial services to the Korea Mining Developing Trading Corp, or KOMID, which it said was Pyongyang's premier arms dealer, and the Tanchon Commercial Bank, or TCB, its main financial arm.
+The U.S. Treasury said Daedong Credit Bank has been providing financial services to the Korea Mining Developing Trading Corp or KOMID, which it said was Pyongyang's premier arms dealers, and the Tanchon Commercial Bank or TCB, its main financial arm.

 "Since at least 2007, Daedong Credit Bank has facilitated hundreds of financial transactions worth millions of dollars on behalf of KOMID and TCB," the Treasury said.
 "In some cases, (it) had knowingly facilitated transactions by using deceptive financial practices."